rounakbanik/scrappy-squirrels/README.md

-# Sneaky Squirrels
+# Scrappy Squirrels

-This repository contains the frontend code for the Sneaky Squirrels NFT project.
+This repository contains the frontend code for the Scrappy Squirrels NFT project.

 ## About